 Answer: DCA does not require a MOU for a joint application.
 However, DCA provides a sample Cooperating Agreement (Form DCA-11).
-This agreement should designate the unit of government that will serve as lead applicant.
-Additionally, we will need the Certified Assurances (Form DCA-10) for each jurisdiction.
+This agreement should designate the unit of government

 Question: Since each jurisdiction can submit one application, would a joint application count against our one eligible submission?
 In other words, can the County and City submit a joint application and a separate application for another project under the Mitigation Grant?